nickPaterakis/resume-web-app/README.md

 A resume web site that you can demonstrate your skills.

-You can see the site here: https://resume-web-site.herokuapp.com/
+You can see a demo here: https://resume-web-site.herokuapp.com/